The Elasticity of Taxable Income: Bunching Evidence from Spain

 Gamarra Rondinel A., Sanz-Sanz J.F., and Arrazola, M., Applied Economics (2022)

-Abstract: This paper provides empirical evidence on the responsiveness of low-income taxpayers by estimating the elasticity of taxable income (ETI) for Spain.
+This paper provides empirical evidence on the responsiveness of low-income taxpayers by estimating the elasticity of taxable income (ETI) for Spain.
 Using the bunching approach and administrative tax data from 2008 to 2017, we find evidence of sharp bunching at the first tax kink (ETI=0.7) and a substantial missing mass around the second tax kink (ETI=0.4).
 Even though we detect considerable heterogeneity in responses depending on taxpayers' personal and family circumstances, bunching and missing mass are mostly related to labour income.
 The main mechanism of response for bunching is associated with the use of certain deductions and allowances, while missing mass is driven by the phase-out region of a targeted deduction for labour income.

 The individual Laffer curve: Evidence for the Spanish Income Tax